0x1eef/hbcontrol/README.md

 #### Settings

-The next example shows how to enable, disable, and restore the system default settings for a given file and feature:
+The following example enables, disables, and restores the system default settings for a given file and feature:

 ```go